 2. 1 The Accident:

-Oddly most references to this lab accident simply fail to mention that it happened in a P4.
-The fact that it was a P4 is particularly important and should be better publicised.
+Oddly most references to this lab accident simply fail to mention that it happened in a P3 lab that was part of a military P4 complex.
+The fact that the complex itself was a P4 is particularly important and should be better publicised.

 This lab escape involved the Taiwan Military Institute of Preventive Medical Research (IPMR) of the National Defence University.
 It is located in Baiji Mountain, Sanxia (or Sanhsia, 三峽, Three Georges), on the outskirts of Taipei Town, ands is allegedly partly dug into the hill.
 The laboratory is known as the centre of Taiwan’s biochemical capacities.
 The facility was allegedly capable of producing weapons-grade biological agents [t.1] and may have done so in the past [t.18], although Taiwanese officials claim it exists only to research ways of preventing biological attacks from mainland China.

 According to unverified Chinese sources, Taiwan purchased the IPMR from France in 1983 [t.2].
 A more recent Western source described it as being ‘full of advanced French-made equipment’ [t.18]

 As the top biosafety lab in Taiwan, the IPMR has been racing against the clock to analyze the characteristics of the virus since the SARS outbreak.
 In May 2003 President Chen Shui-Bian had announced that he had ordered the IPMR to work on a vaccine for SARS. [t.18, t.20]